 Water temperatures are very warm, visibility underwater is extremely high, with the soft coral and schools of fish abundant in terms of both quality and variety.
 The beauty and diversity of this marine paradise is breathtaking and our dive team has all the local knowledge to ensure you enjoy every minute of it.

 The dive sites of Rakiraki are such that beginners can feel relaxed and enthralled, while experienced divers can enjoy the diversity of the topography and marine life.
-While staying at Dolphin Island there is also easy access to the highly-rated sites of the Vatu-I-Ra Passage in Bligh Water, which are considered among Fiji's best diving destinations.
+While staying at Dolphin Island there is also easy access to the highly-rated sites of the Vatu-i-Ra Passage in Bligh Water (the waters between the two main islands of Fiji), which are considered among Fiji's best diving destinations.

 Local sites offer a wide range of variation with tunnels, swim-throughs and canyons provide an ever-changing vista, to life-filled walls, reef flats and impressive pinnacles.
 Many sites feature the signature soft corals that make Fiji diving so famous.
 You can expect to see a lot of vibrant colours and large numbers of fish.

 Diving in Rakiraki is characterised by swarms of brightly coloured tropical reef fish including Moorish idols, damsels, butterflyfish and red emperors.
 However there are also larger more impressive fish that can be sighted in the region.
 These include schools of barracuda, trevally, rock cod and more.
 You are also likely to encounter sharks such as black tip, white tip, bronze whalers and grey reef sharks as well as turtles.